Another-Axiom/GT_CustomMapExample/README.md

 doing and have applied Lightmap UVs in an external program)

 Next, go to each object with a `Mesh Renderer` in the scene, and ensure that `Contribute Global Illumination` is enabled.
-If you want to disable an object Receiving/Casting shadows, mess with the `Cast Shadows` and `Receive Shadows` properties - otherwise, leave them as the default values.
+If you want to disable an object Receiving/Casting shadows, you can change the `Cast Shadows` and `Receive Shadows` properties - otherwise, leave them as the default values.

 ### Lights
-The Example Map includes a `Directional Light` by default.
-Don't remove this unless you know what you're doing, as it (pretty accurately) recreates the base game lighting.
+The old Example Map found in `Assets/Scenes/Deprecated/` includes a `Directional Light` by default which closely recreates Gorilla Tag's daytime light.
+An updated Lighting setup will be added to the Functionality Overview map in a future update.

 You can add any other sort of `Light` to your map that you want, but ensure that the type is set to `Baked`.